 Controlled freezing, therefore, is an increasingly important topic in ADC production.
 Plate-based freezer technology allows the precise control of temperature decreases, with setpoints that can be introduced according to a product’s characteristics, allowing faster or slower freezing, as required.
 With plate-freezers, such as Single Use Support’s RoSS.pFTU system, protein degradation is prevented from occurring during the freezing process by ensuring controlled, rapid, and uniform freezing.
 A consistently high freezing velocity leads to a significantly lower level of cryoconcentration (the concentration of proteins in the solid or liquid parts of a partially frozen mixture), denaturation, and formation of aggregates.
 It also enables better preservation of the original characteristics of the substance being frozen.
 RoSS.pFTU is a controlled hybrid freezer which can be used for both in one platform, to freeze and thaw single-use bags with plates and bottles with blast freezing technology.

-There is a growing recognition of the need to maintain uniform or at least similar conditions for freezing, frozen storage, and thawing of sensitive products such as ADCs.
+There is a growing recognition of the need to maintain uniform or at least similar conditions for freezing, frozen storage, and thawing of drug substance and sensitive products such as ADCs.
 There is also a requirement for enhanced process reproducibility that is both scalable and of high quality.
 It is essential that standardized current Good Manufacturing Practice (cGMP) cold-chain process steps are established for manufacturing ADCs.
 Plate-freezing technology affords ADC manufacturers all of these important features.

 Safety challenges associated with ADCs